bburdette/zknotes/README.md

  - Notes can be designated as read-only or editable.
  - There's also a comment system.
 Notes that link to the 'comment' system note and to another note show up as comments in the web UI.

+If you want to read more, there's some [documentation](https://www.zknotes.com/page/what%20is%20zknotes).

 ### install notes

 If you want to compile and run this on your own machine: